Jaydawg808 writes interesting and innovative articles from a variety of topics and interests, including cool cars.

 Can This Lexus LS Be a Show Car?

 DEFINITELY!
 This VIP Lexus belongs in a car show and would be considered to be a show car.
 The wheels/tires are authentic VIP (and very expensive).
 The suspension is Airrunner (also very expensive).
 The interior has authentic JDM and VIP goods.
 This belongs in a car show, yes.

 Can This Nissan 350Z Be a Show Car?

 Not at all.
 Why?
 Well, all this car has is wheels/tires and moderate suspension work.
 Nothing else.
 I can buy this car from Nissan and the very next day slap on some Volk wheels and call it a day.
 Does not belong in any car show.
 Sure it's nice, and it is clean.
 But that's about it.

 This Honda Element is considered a show car.
-First, the color is unique and which you don't see everyday.
+First, the color is unique, which you don't see everyday.
 Second, the wheels/tires is something you don't see on an Element everyday, either.
-Team that up with some nice In Car Electronics and a well set up air suspension on display, you have a show worthy vehicle.
+Team that up with some nice in-car electronics and a well set up air suspension on display, you have a show-worthy vehicle.

 But, don't just get into the game thinking you can slap on some wheels/tires and call it a day.
 True car enthusiasts will simply laugh at you.
 You need to walk the walk, not just be a poser.